How to Become an Airplane Pilot

 Instructors: most flight schools will want to assign you the first available instructor.
 However, if you have specific requirements, don't hesitate to request a different instructor.
 It is best to make your initial selection before beginning any training, as many schools and instructors are reluctant to switch instructors during training.
 However, during your training, you find an instructor is not meeting your needs, approach the school's manager or chief instructor to discuss the problem.

-Aircraft maintenance: the quality of aircraft maintenance is difficult for a new student to determine.
+Aircraft maintenance: the quality of aircraft maintenance is difficult for a new student to assess.
 Because of the overall age of the general aviation fleet (the average aircraft is 23 years old), even well-maintained aircraft may appear dingy and worn.
-Many training aircraft have seen a lot of use, and this shows as worn carpeting and upulstry, and labels worn off of switches and controls.
+Many training aircraft have seen a lot of use, and this shows as worn carpeting and upholstery, and labels worn off of switches and controls.
 Check around the nose and the engine.
 Well-maintained aircraft have meticulously clean engine compartments, much cleaner than the average automobile.
 Any sign of leaking oil or soot build-up could be a sign of problems.

 One way to find out about maintenance problems is to talk to other students, perferably out of earshot of instructors or other school personnel.Rental rates and other expenses: compare the aircraft rental rates at differnet facilities.
 Be sure you are comparing apples to apples (see the next section for an explaination of aircraft rental terms).
 Find out if there are any deposit requirements, monthly dues, and if you will be billed later, or required to pay at the time of your session.
 Also check for block discounts.
 Many facilities will offer a discount if you buy a "block" of 5 or 10 hours at once.
 Don't get too carried away with this, however.
 Flight schools have been known to go belly up and leave their prepaid "block" customers with nothing but a receipt.
 Also find out about the terms of a refund if you decide not to use all of your block.